ebikatsudon/VTubeStudio/Item-Scenes-and-Item-Hotkeys.md

 Yes, that's possible!
 Just create an item hotkey as described above and then use a [plugin](https://github.com/DenchiSoft/VTubeStudio/wiki/Plugins) to let viewers trigger it.
 You could even set the item scene hotkey to auto-deactivate after a few seconds/minutes.

+For more info, check out the plugins page: https://github.com/DenchiSoft/VTubeStudio/wiki/Plugins

 ## Does loading Item Scenes cause lag?

 Only the first time the _Item Scene_ is loaded after starting VTube Studio.
 After that, the textures will be cached in memory so loading should be instant.